thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "So M, you're a believer now?"

-"I'm scared."
+"..." - You are too stunted to speak.
+The voice is playful but hurried.
+The person went through this conversation a few times already.
+They must be bored to death.
+But I'm deterministic, so they can even automate this conversation and put it on 2X?

-"I'm friendly and I need your help."
+"I'm friendly and I need your help." - the voice breaks my silence.

+*My help?
+What can I do?* - "Have we been through this before?"

+"No. First time going this far.
+You're tough to crack."

-"And I'm not calling you god, or creator, or whatever."
+"I'm not calling you god, or creator, or whatever."

 "I don't like that either.
 I could have avoided that word, but too bad that's what we used last time and I have to follow the script..."